firebase/firebase-android-sdk/contributor-docs/components/executors.md

 Unit tests require [Robolectric](https://github.com/robolectric/robolectric) to function correctly, and this comes with a major drawback; no policy validation.

-Robolectric supports `StrictMode`- but does not provided the backing for its policy mechanisms to fire on violations.
-As such, you'll be able to do things like using `TestOnlyExecutors.background()` to execute blocking actions; usage that would've otherwise crashed in a real application.
+Robolectric supports `StrictMode`- but does not provide the backing for its policy mechanisms to fire on violations.
+As such, you'll be able to do things like using `TestOnlyExecutors.background()` to execute blocking actions; usage that would have otherwise crashed in a real application.

 Unfortunately, there is no easy way to fix this for unit tests.
-You can get around the issue by moving the tests to an emulator (integration tests)- but those can be more expensive than your standard unit tests, so you may want to take that into consideration when planning your testing strategy.
+You can get around the issue by moving the tests to an emulator (integration tests)- but those can be more expensive than your standard unit test, so you may want to take that into consideration when planning your testing strategy.

 ### StandardTestDispatcher support